scottslowe/weblog/content/post/2015-01-27-using-fork-branch-git-workflow.md

 So far, you've forked a project repository, cloned it down to your local system, and added a Git remote to your clone that points to the original project repository on GitHub.
 Now you're ready to start making changes to your local Git repository.
 You can't just start making changes willy nilly, though; to effectively collaborate with others on the same repo, you should use a _branch_.

-There's a lot more to Git branches than I have room to discuss here (and a lot more that I have yet to learn), but suffice it to say for now that this is a way to create a separate line of changes (a "branch") that is independent from the main line (often referred to as "master").
+There's a lot more to Git branches than I have room to discuss here (and a lot more that I have yet to learn), but suffice it to say for now that this is a way to create a separate line of changes (a "branch") that is independent from the main line (often referred to as "main", formerly referred to as "master"---keep in mind this name may vary from project to project).
 There are lots of reasons to use branches in your development, but for the purposes of this discussion on using the "fork and branch" workflow to collaborate with others, the purpose of a branch is to help facilitate multiple users making changes to a repository at the same time.

 So, assuming that your goal is to issue a pull request to change your changes merged back into the original project, you'll need to use a branch.
 Often you'll see this referred to as a _feature branch_, because you'll typically be implementing a new feature in the project.